 At the start of the new millennium, St. Gabriel School embarked on a bold expansion and renovation project which again expanded classrooms and laboratories and the school was officially renamed the St. Gabriel Center for Catholic Education.
-In 2006, Donna Lee Saladino was chosen as the current principal of St. Gabriel School and we were again poised for dramatic growth.
+In 2006, Donna Lee Saladino was chosen to be principal of St. Gabriel School and we were again poised for dramatic growth.
 This time, the changes were internal.
-Curricula, test scores and instruction processes have been analyzed and improved across the board.
+Curricula, test scores, and instruction processes have been analyzed and improved across the board.
 Technology has been integrated at every level.
-Honors classes, extracurricular opportunities and service projects have all been added to the educational experience.
+Honors classes, extracurricular opportunities, and service projects have all been added to the educational experience.
 In the past three years, with funds raised from a new school Walkathon event, a new playground was built, the gym was renovated, a mobile laptop was added and sound amplification systems were purchased for grades kindergarten through fourth grade.

 Poised for the future